Childhood trauma: Transgenerational effects

-Traumatic experiences might even affect psychological as well as biological parameters in the next generation, i.e. traumatic stress might have trans generational effects.
-Parental trauma exposure was found to be associated with greater risk for post-traumatic stress disorder (PTSD) and mood and anxiety disorders in offspring since biological alterations associated with PTSD and/or other stress-related disorders have also been observed in offspring of trauma survivors who do not themselves report trauma exposure or psychiatric disorder.
-Animal models have demonstrated that stress exposure can result in epigenetic alterations in the next generation, and such mechanisms have been hypothesized to underpin vulnerability to symptoms in offspring of trauma survivors.
-Enduring behavioral responses to stress and epigenetic alterations in adult offspring have been demonstrated to be mediated by changes in gametes in utero effects, variations in early postnatal care, and/or other early life experiences that are influenced by parental exposure (Yehuda, Daskalakis, Bierer, Bader, Klengel, Holsboer, and Binder, 2015).
+Traumatic experiences might even affect psychological and biological parameters in the next generation.
+Parental trauma exposure is associated with greater risk for PTSD, as well as mood and anxiety disorders in offspring.
+Biological alterations associated with PTSD and/or other stress-related disorders have been observed in offspring of trauma survivors who have not themselves experienced trauma or psychiatric disorder.
+Research in animals has demonstrated that stress exposure can result in epigenetic changes in subject's offspring, potentially increasing vulnerability to psychiatric symptoms in offspring of trauma survivors.
+Enduring behavioral responses to stress and epigenetic alterations in adult offspring may be facilitated by changes in gametes, in utero environment, variations in early postnatal care, and/or other early life experiences that are influenced by parental exposure.

-These changes could result in enduring alterations of the stress response as well as the physical health risk.
-Furthermore, the effects of parental trauma could be transmitted to the next generation by parental distress and the pre- and postnatal environment, as well as by epigenetic marks transmitted via the germline.
+These changes could result in enduring changes to the stress response as well as physical health risk.The effects of parental trauma could be transmitted to the next generation by parental distress and the pre- and post-natal environment, as well as by epigenetic marks transmitted via the germline.
 While epigenetic research has a high potential of advancing our understanding of the consequences of trauma, the findings have to be interpreted with caution, as epigenetics only represent one piece of a complex puzzle of interacting biological and environmental factors.